News article hero image

 So, let’s dive in!

-Unlocking insights: UK Homeownership - Key Facts of 2024
+Unlocking insights: UK Home Ownership and Mortgage Statistics - Key Facts of 2024

 Buying a house often requires patience, but luckily, reading this article doesn’t!
 Here’s a quick summary of our key findings: